 Why Grits and Sushi?

 I was born and raised in Texas and as much as I once tried to deny my southernness, it’s definitely part of how I now identify.
-My father is black American also born and raised in Texas.
+My father is Black American also born and raised in Texas.
 And yes, we do love our grits.
 My mama is Okinawan.
-I really wanted to call this blog “Grits and Goya” but sushi had a little more of a ring and was more accessible.
+I really wanted to call this blog “Grits and Goya” but “Grits and Sushi” seemed more accessible.
 Also, the image of grits with sushi seemed slightly more appealing than grits with goya–gastronomically speaking.
 Guess who used to cook the grits in our home?
 That’s right, my momma.

 My long-term goal for this little corner of cyberspace is to create a communal place for folks interested in similar issues, to have serious and also lighthearted dialog.
 I hope this space will be fruitful for a different kind of knowledge.
-It is more than a placeholder for my thoughts I will rework into my dissertation.
-This is a digital dissertation in the making with tags, comments, links, headnodding, and disagreements.
-I will try to speak plainly but forgive me if I use some theoretical jargon.
-Feel free to ask me to elaborate on anything that is muddled.
-It’ll help me in my own writing later so you’ll be doing me a favor too.
 Because this is such a personal space for me, I will remain the only contributor in terms of making posts but absolutely encourage dialog through the comment sections.
 This may change later and I once I get my grounding here, will open it up a bit more.

 UPDATE: As of September 2016, I have decided to put this blog on hold and protect all posts for now.
 I may decide to open it up again in the future but for now, I am making it accessible only to family and close friends.
 I appreciate your patience as I think about my next steps.